 Her death, before Death with Dignity is legal, is a tremendous loss for her husband Ken, her family, her community, and the entire Death with Dignity movement.

 Our friend on the ground in Maine, Valerie Lovelace, interviewed Becky in the summer of 2016:

-Becky’s husband Ken, added, “I hope her story will help convince more lawmakers to change their minds and pass this law so others with similar situations don’t have to suffer, both the dying and their loved ones.”
+Becky’s husband Ken, added, “I hope her story will help convince more lawmakers to change their minds and pass this law so others with similar situations don’t have to suffer both the dying and the suffering of their loved ones.”

 We extend our condolences to Ken and Becky’s family.
 What a tremendous loss for them, their community, the state of Maine, and the Death with Dignity movement.
 We will carry Becky’s legacy on as we continue our campaign to pass a Death with Dignity law in Maine.